Arthur5492/EasyWiFi-ESP32/README.md

 This project is still under development.
 If you find any bugs or have ideas for improvements, please create an issue or submit a pull request.
 Thank you!

+# TODO List:
+  - Implement websocket method instead of simple https requests, so we can remove all state machine logic!
+  - Add more wifi's networks to NVS, storing structs instead of separated values.